Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Despite lacking an output schema, the description fully explains what each type returns (including ticker, CIK, company name, citation URI for company; RxCUI, ingredient, brand, citation for drug).
-It covers input formats and internal cascading behavior.
-This is comprehensive for a lookup tool with two parameters.
+Despite lacking an output schema, the description fully explains what each entity type returns (including citation URIs) and describes internal cascading behavior.
+It covers input, output, and usage context completely for a tool of this complexity.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.